dlcs/starsky/README.md

 }
 ```

-to the queue configured with STARSKY_MANIFEST_QUEUE.
 This will be picked up by starsky_ingest_manifest.py.
 The manifest URI should be any valid IIIF manifest and the session should be a uuid and is passed through stages of the pipeline so that events resultiing from the same originating event can be traced.
 This will create a message such as:

 ```
 {